killergerbah/asbplayer/README.md

 - Or, load a subtitle file into asbplayer
 - Use the camera button in the bottom right.
 - If the icon does not appear try refreshing the video in the other tab.
-- It is recommended to use the extension keyboard shortcut (`Ctrl+Alt+Z` by default) to mine subtitles since that will include audio/screenshots.
+- It is recommended to use the extension keyboard shortcut (`Ctrl+Alt+X` by default) to mine subtitles since that will include audio/screenshots.
 If the keyboard shortcut is not working for some reason try:
     - Uninstalling and reinstalling the extension and restarting Chrome.
     - Verifying the keyboard shortcut is bound as in this [video](https://youtu.be/wYWbgovfNlI).

 ### Anki
 - Use the star button in the copy history.
 - Audio/image will be exported only if an audio/image source was available when the subtitle was copied.
-- Specifically, for synced streaming video, an audio/image will only be available if the extension keyboard shortcut was used (`Ctrl+Alt+Z` by default).
+- Specifically, for synced streaming video, an audio/image will only be available if the extension keyboard shortcut was used (`Ctrl+Alt+X` by default).
 - Configure Anki settings with the settings button in the top right.
 See this [video](https://youtu.be/Mv7fEVb6PHo?t=44) for how to configure AnkiConnect so that asbplayer can connect to Anki.

 ### Changing subtitle offset